zoomix/time-u-lator/README.md

     8:23 -> 11:47 + 13:12 -> 17:49

 and the app will figure out how much the company owes you.
 Neat.
+[See it live](http://zoomix.github.io/time-u-lator/)